 Analysis / Bias

-In review, State of the Nation does not write original content, but rather links to other news sources, videos, social media, etc. They also republish news from other sources.
-Story selection comes from a far-right perspective with many stories promoting conspiracy theories such as this Here’s the Raw Truth about the Covid-19 Vaccine.
+In review, State of the Nation does not write original content but instead links to other news sources, videos, social media, etc. They also republish news from other sources.
+Story selection comes from a far-right perspective, with many stories promoting conspiracy theories such as this Here’s the Raw Truth about the Covid-19 Vaccine.
 (Video).
-This is a video that features Anti-vaccination Dr. Simone Gold, who has made numerous false claims regarding the Coronavirus.
+This video features Anti-vaccination Dr. Simone Gold, who has made numerous false claims regarding the Coronavirus.
 She was also arrested for taking part in the Capitol riots on January 6th.
-When it comes to sourcing they frequently use far-right questionable sources such as Breitbart, Zero Hedge, and the Gateway Pundit.
+They frequently use far-right questionable sources such as Breitbart, Zero Hedge, and the Gateway Pundit when it comes to sourcing.

 Failed Fact Checks

-Overall, we rate State of the Nation (SOTN) extreme right biased and Questionable based on the promotion of propaganda, conspiracy theories, and pseudoscience as well as the use of poor sources, a complete lack of transparency, and false claims.
-(D. Van Zandt 1/13/2017) Updated (2/1/2021)
+Overall, we rate State of the Nation (SOTN) extreme right biased and Questionable based on the promotion of propaganda, conspiracy theories, and pseudoscience and the use of poor sources, a complete lack of transparency, and false claims.
+(D. Van Zandt 1/13/2017) Updated (10/07/2022)

 Last Updated on July 16, 2023 by Media Bias Fact Check